UPPMAX/HPC-python/docs/interactive.rst

    - At UPPMAX, you actually are "physically" on the compute node
    - At HPC2N, you are not, but can see the output of the commands, run in "batch mode"

-- Running Jupyter and other graphics benefits from being run in **ThinLinc** or other places *closer* to your own computer.
+- Running Jupyter and other graphics benefit from being run in **ThinLinc** or other places *closer* to your own computer.
    - See more in the Jupyter section from this `course session <https://uppmax.github.io/R-python-julia-HPC/python/jupyter.html>`_.

 - We will also deal with Jupyter in the next session about parallel computing.